WSAttachment

 Where:

-1. WSAttachment is an ATTRIBUTES() clause of an input parameter or return value of the function defining a file attached in the REST message.
+1. WSAttachment is an attribute in the ATTRIBUTES() clause of an input parameter or return value, used to declare a file that is attached to the REST message.

 2. regexp_pattern is a regular expression value that the filename must match.
 It is used to limit filenames to a set of valid characters to protect against code injection.
 Using a regex pattern is optional.